Eyob721/alx-low_level_programming/0x0A-argc_argv/README.md

 - A program that prints its name, followed by a new line.
 - If you rename the program, it will print the new name, without having to compile it again

+1-args.c

+- a program that prints the number of arguments passed into it.